-Stamp duty and registration fee in Kerala in 2024
+Stamp duty in Kerala and property registration charges in 2025

 Here is your guide to paying these charges on property purchases.